Ugliest / Worst Web Pages of the Decade

 Havenworks (it's now dead but this is a version from Archive.org)

-The image to the left is really a reduced screen shot.
+The image above is, believe it or not, really a reduced screen shot.

 Vincent Flanders' comments: Bad web design is like pornography — just when you think you've seen it all and you think nothing could disgust you, along comes something worse.
 This site is the 2 Girls 1 Cup of bad web design.
 No, as far as I can tell there's no pornography, just a web site that makes the 2008 Worst Web Site— Havenworks (it's now dead but this is a version from Archive.org)— look like CSS Zen Garden.